cmcproject/api_pandas/README.md

 # Intro

-This is Pandas service API
+This is Pandas service API for managing people data

 ## Prerequisites